Brindo Con Agua

-"Brindo Con Agua" is a song by American bachata group Aventura.
+"Brindo Con Agua" (I Toast With Water) is a song by American bachata group Aventura.
 The song was released on April 2, 2024, under Henry Santos' own record label, Hustlehard Entertainment LLC, as the eighth and main single for Henry's sixth studio album, 2.0.
 It's their first single since 2021, and their first bachata song since 2019.
 This is also the fifth song and first single in which Henry is the lead vocalist.